How do I use Voice Commands in my Oculus device?

 What information do you collect when I use Voice Commands?

-When you click the Voice Commands button and say a command, we record your voice and create a computer-generated transcription of the recording.
+When you use Voice Commands through any activation method (Universal Menu Button, Oculus button double press or “Hey Facebook” wake word), we record your voice and create a computer-generated transcription of the recording which is then processed on our servers.
 Depending on where you use Voice Commands, the microphone may pick up other sounds in the immediate area beyond your voice -- this may include ambient noise or nearby background conversations.

 Note that we will record your voice if you unintentionally trigger the Voice Commands button.
-If our systems detect that you did not intend to trigger Voice Commands, we label these recordings as “false wakes” and delete them from our servers within 90 days of detection.
+If our systems detect that you did not intend to trigger Voice Commands through any activation method, we label these recordings as "false wakes" and delete them from our servers within 90 days of detection.
+You can easily view, hear and delete your Voice Commands activity at any time in the View Your Information Tool in your Privacy Center, on your Oculus app or in your headset under Voice Commands Settings > Voice Activity.
+Alternatively, you can turn off storage of your voice commands in Settings.

 How do you use my voice commands?

-We use your voice commands in a few different ways.
 We primarily use recordings and transcriptions of your commands to process and carry out your request.
-We also use stored recordings and transcriptions of your commands to help make Oculus’ voice services smarter, more accurate, and better for everyone.
-We use a combination of human review and machine processes to troubleshoot and train our speech recognition systems.
+When storage of your voice commands is turned on, we also use stored recordings and transcriptions of your commands to help make Facebook’s voice services smarter, more accurate, and better for everyone.
+We use a combination of human review and machine processes to troubleshoot and train our speech recognition systems. we protect your privacy by changing the pitch of your voice when voice commands are reviewed so it's difficult to identify you.
+All of our employees and vendors must also comply with strict privacy and security requirements in their handling of this information.

 Why do you have humans review my voice commands?